Visit our new website. We'd appreciate your feedback!

 Full of quirky bars, unique shops and visual delights, this route around Manchester’s Northern Quarter begins with some stunning street art.
-First, visitors can spy the Blue Tit mural, the area’s visual icon, before heading to nearby Stevenson Square’s for photo-realistic graffiti of David Bowie.
-Those feeling inspired can tune in at Piccadilly Records, or pick up a vintage outfit at Afflecks Arcade.
-After bagging a gem, visitors can snap more eye-catching street art on Tib Street, before refuelling at the nearby Koffee Pot, a local favourite for fry-ups.
+First, you can spy the Blue Tit mural, the area’s visual icon, before heading to nearby Stevenson Square for photo-realistic graffiti of David Bowie.
+If you’re feeling inspired, tune in at Piccadilly Records, or pick up a vintage outfit at Afflecks Arcade.
+After bagging a gem, snap more eye-catching street art on Tib Street, before refuelling at the nearby Koffee Pot, a local favourite for fry-ups.
 Next, it’s time to sample local creativity at Manchester Craft and Design Centre before continuing the retail therapy at the stylish Deadstock General Store.
-Foodies can finish with a trip to V-Rev Vegan Diner or Terrace NQ, a rooftop bar with sweeping city views.
+Finish with a trip to V-Rev Vegan Diner or Terrace NQ, a rooftop bar with sweeping city views.

-Looking for a tour?
-Thrill seekers can discover another side of the city on the Alternative Manchester Walking Tour.
+Rather book a tour?
+Discover another side of the city on the Alternative Manchester Walking Tour.

 Start: Anita Street

 Finish: Oldham Street